salaboy/from-monolith-to-k8s/workshop.md

 Becuase the workflow model is now in charge of the sequence of interactions, you are free to change and adapt the workflow model to better suit your organization needs.

-If you made it this far, Well Done!!! :tada: :tada:
+If you made it this far, **Well Done!!! you have now orchestrated your microservices interactions using a workflow engine! ** :tada: :tada:

-Here are some extras that you might be interested in to make more sense of what you have done so far:
+Here are some extras that you might be interested in, to expand what you have leanrt so far:
 - Update the workflow model to use the newly introduced Speakers Service
 - Update the workflow model to send notifications if a proposal is waiting for a decision for too long
 - Make the application fail to see how incidents are reported into Camunda Operate